COVID-19 business support

 We are also working with our members to run remote, online workshops to provide professional and expert advice for businesses on topics such as HR, furlough and financial support.
 Please see our Chamber events page for more information and our webinar section for the latest expert advice.

-Our Chief Executive, Stephen Henagulph, is also holding a weekly webinar at 10am every Wednesday to discuss the latest developments and support packages available to businesses across Somerset.
+Our Chief Executive, Stephen Henagulph, is also holding a fortnightly webinar at 10am every other Wednesday to discuss the latest developments and support packages available to businesses across Somerset.
 To join the call, please email Alistair Tudor at email@example.com for dial-in details.